Infinity Ward is Developing “The Definitive Modern Warfare” That Starts “A New Chapter”

 “Determined.
 Bold.
 Relentless.
 Built by a team pushing every detail, every system, every moment to its limit.
 On behalf of everyone at [Infinity Ward], we’re proud of what we’ve been building and excited to finally start sharing it with you.”

-The statement indicates that the studio is getting closer to a full reveal of the next Call of Duty game.
+The statement indicates that the studio is getting closer to a full reveal of the next Call of Duty.

-The only announcement that has been made about Call of Duty prior to Infinity Ward’s latest statement was the confirmation that this year’s entry will not be coming to PS4.
-Curiously enough, there was no mention of an Xbox One version being skipped as well, which raises questions about whether this was a decision made by Microsoft to make its older console seem more appealing.
-The lack of a PS4 release will also mark 2026 as the first year that a Call of Duty game hasn’t come to Sony’s eighth-generation console since the release of 2013’s Call of Duty: Ghosts.
+The only announcement made about it before now was the confirmation that this year’s entry will not be coming to PS4.
+Curiously enough, there was no mention of an Xbox One version being skipped as well, which raises questions about whether this was a move by Microsoft to make its older console seem more appealing.
+The lack of a PS4 release also makes this the first year that a Call of Duty game hasn’t come to Sony’s eighth-generation console since the release of 2013’s Call of Duty: Ghosts.

-Call of Duty: Modern Warfare 4 has been rumored to be the next entry in the Call of Duty franchise for quite some time now.
+Call of Duty: Modern Warfare 4 has been rumored as the next entry in the franchise for quite some time now.
 A report from last month has indicated that Activision is looking forward to releasing the title in October.
-Interestingly, the same report also alleges that it will be a reboot of Modern Warfare.

-Last year’s Call of Duty, Black Ops 7, had also been quite negatively reviewed since launch, with analysts believing that it was lacking in player numbers due to bad decisions layered on top of difficult market conditions.
-Check out our review for more details.
+Last year’s Call of Duty, Black Ops 7, had also been quite negatively reviewed at launch, with analysts believing it lacked in player numbers due to bad decisions layered on top of difficult market conditions.
+Check out our review for more details on our thoughts.